timetraveller-123/tp/docs/DeveloperGuide.md

 **MSS**

 1. User added multiple order [UC08](#use-case-uc08---add-an-order-for-a-person).
-2. User wants to find a orders base on their status or medicine or both.
+2. User chose to find orders.
-3. User input find order command.
-4. PharmHub filters through the order list following the status and medicine given from the command input.
+3. PharmHub filters through the order list.
-5. PharmHub then displays the filtered order list on the list display.
+4. PharmHub then displays the filtered order list.
    <br>**Use case ends**

 **Extensions**

-* 3a.
+* 2a.
 User input invalid command.

-    * 3a1.
+    * 2a1.
 PharmHub shows an `Invalid Command` error message.
       <br>**Use case ends**

-* 4a.
-The status and medicine keyword given does not match with any order.

-    * 4a1.
-Empty list is shown.
-      <br>**Use case ends**

-* 4b.
+* 2b.
 User input invalid fields.

-    * 4b1.
+    * 2b1.
 User input Invalid Prefix.
       * PharmHub shows an `Invalid Command Format` error message.
       <br>**Use case ends**
-    * 4b2.
+    * 2b2.
 User input Invalid Status.
       * PharmHub shows an `Invalid Status` error message.
         <br>**Use case ends**
-    * 4b3.
+    * 2b3.
 User input non-existent medicine keywords.
       * PharmHub Displays a empty list.
+              <br>**Use case ends**

+* 3a.
+The status and medicine keyword given does not match with any order.

+    * 3a1.
+Empty list is shown.
       <br>**Use case ends**

 ### Non-Functional Requirements